 Simply lowering rates to attract more customers rarely pays off in the long run.
 The key to achieving more revenue lies in the ability to change rates based on criteria such as occupancy levels and length of stay.
 Add channel management systems into the equation, and the process gets even more time-consuming, complicated and cumbersome.

 Luckily, there’s technology available today to do the work for you automatically, easily and seamlessly.
-It comes courtesy of roomMaster 2000 from NFS Technology Group.
+It comes courtesy of roomMaster 2000 from NFS Technology.
 Its users know the software as an exceptionally powerful package that handles reservations, sales ledger, point of sale, commission-free internet bookings and more.